Trollfaec/Aurora/README.md

 # ABOUT AURORA

-Aurora is based on Fedora (or Red Hat) Linux, offering easy to use experience
+Aurora is based on Ubuntu (Debian) Linux, offering easy to use experience

 **KEEP IN MIND THAT AURORA IS STILL IN DEVELOPMENT AND THE DEV VERSION THATS GOING TO BE RELEASED SOON WILL NOT BE USABLE AS A MAIN OS**